graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-07/papers/2024-08-01-vocab-scaling.md

 <img src="{{ page.image_dir | append: 'table_2.png' | relative_url }}" alt="A table showing the performance of a 2.87B parameter model on a range of benchmarks.
 By amending the vocab size to their predicted optimum they show an improvement across all benchmarks shown.">

-The overall takeaway is that according to their analysis most public LLMs are underparameterised for their vocabulary and that when scaling up model size, vocab size ought to be increased too but at a slower rate than the other parameters.
+The overall takeaway is that according to their analysis, most public LLMs are underparameterised for their vocabulary and that when scaling up model size, vocab size ought to be increased too but at a slower rate than the other parameters.